section-engineering-education/engineering-education/articles/how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/index.md

   It is the last step of the AI development process, where the system is made available for offline and online prediction.
 Then the developer inspects the AI Platform Prediction, where all the model versions and model resources are stored.
 Lastly, the developer has to connect the local model version to the models stored in the cloud.

 ### Use Cases of AI and ML Models on a Serverless Architecture
-AI has taken over today's life, making it easier by revolutionizing automation and improving the business environments.
+AI has taken over today's life, making it easier by revolutionizing automation and improving the business environment.

 Below are some use cases for machine learning algorithms on serverless architecture that makes the tasks easier and the data to be more precise: